The Home and Community Based Services

 What Services can the HCBS PD Waiver Provide?

-in locating and gaining access to waiver services, as well as needed medical,
+Services which will assist individuals who receive waiver services in gaining access to needed waiver and other state plan services, as well as needed medical,

 - Meal Preparation